sjberman/nginx-gateway-fabric/tests/README.md

 ```makefile
 make build-images-with-plus load-images-with-plus TAG=$(whoami)
 ```

+When building images to run on GKE, you'll need to specify `GOARCH=amd64` in the build command if your local system doesn't default to that architecture.

 For the telemetry test, which requires a OTel collector, build an image with the following variables set: